Lotus strays from low-slung sports cars and joins SUV bandwagon

 "At the moment, we're in a very, very expensive period for the company," he said.
 "Geely is very open to us looking at any areas that we need to that helps us accelerate the business plan."

-The carmaker also is continuing discussions on a new electric sports-car platform it's developing with Renault SA's Alpine unit.
+The carmaker is also continuing discussions on a new electric sports-car platform it is developing with Renault SA's Alpine unit.